The Full Electoral and Open Register

 The electoral register is completely separate from the council tax register.
 If your name appears on one list it is not automatically on the other.
 Some people who are entitled to register to vote do not have to pay the full council tax, for example students.
 Similarly, some people who cannot register to vote here, for instance Americans, may still have to pay council tax.

 Download the leaflet which explains the ‘Opt out’ option when registering to vote.

 When will you add my name?

 Under the Rolling Registration process once you have registered, your name will be added to the register within seven weeks of your application.
-Following the Annual Canvass the new Register of Electors will be published on 1st December 2015.
+Following the annual canvass the new Register of Electors will be published annually on 1st December.